Threaded-Field-Lines Model for the Low Solar Corona Powered by the Alfven Wave Turbulence: Analytical Solutions and Scaling Laws for the Alfv en Wave Turbulence in the Low Solar Corona

 The weakness of any model relying on the solar magnetogram is uncertainty of the solar magnetic field observations.
 We introduce the parameter of the model, $\{S_A/B\}\approx 1.1\cdot10^6{\rm W/(m^2T)}$ with one digit after a decimal period - is this legitimate?
 How accurate is the observed magnitude of the solar magnetic field to be multiplied by this model parameter?
 Numerous observatories provide different values for the measured field.
 The region in the solar wind which is determined by the polar coronal holes may be large and any realistic model of the solar wind should account these holes, however, the solar magnetic field measured in these holes, by many reasons, may be unrealistically low.

-To mitigate the effect of too low and, probably, underestimated magnetogram field, we apply some scaling factor $B_{\rm scale}\ge1$ in our simulations, so that the observed solar magnetic field multiplied by $B_{\rm scale}$ is used as the boundary condition of the model: $B_{\rm TFLM}|_{R=R_\odot}=B_{\rm scale}\cdot B_{\rm observed}|_{R=R_\odot}$.
+To mitigate the effect of too low and, probably, underestimated magnetogram field, we apply some scaling factor $B_{\rm scale}\ge1$ in our simulations, so that the observed solar magnetic field multiplied by $B_{\rm scale}$ (which is $\approx3$ for GONG magnetograms) is used as the boundary condition of the model: $B_{\rm TFLM}|_{R=R_\odot}=B_{\rm scale}\cdot B_{\rm observed}|_{R=R_\odot}$.
 We note that the TFLM equations are not affected by this scaling if in accordance with increasing the magnetic field we also decrease the model parameters:

 because the magnetic field in the TFLM equations is present only in combinations, $\{S_A/B\}B$ and $\{S_A/B\}/(B\{L_\perp\sqrt{B}\}^2)$.